Occupant Ejection In Motor Vehicle Collisions

 In the event of a rollover or ejection car crash, victims will have a significantly elevated risk of sustaining severe, debilitating personal injuries, which may include:

 - Paraplegia or quadriplegia

 - Traumatic brain injuries

-If you or a loved one has been injured following ejection from a car in Chicago or anywhere throughout Illinois, the esteemed, highly skilled personal injury attorneys at Pfaff, Gill & Ports, Ltd., encourage you to attend a free initial consult for a thorough, expert evaluation of your case.
+If you or a loved one has been injured following ejection from a car in Chicago or anywhere throughout Illinois, the esteemed, highly skilled personal injury attorneys at Pfaff, Gill & Ports, Ltd., encourage you to schedule a free initial consultation for a thorough, expert evaluation of your case.